 Lodging: Maison D’Memoire Bed & Breakfast Cottages

-We offer a quaint country setting with charming bed and breakfast cottages featuring full kitchens, Jacuzzi tubs, and our famous Southern breakfast delivered to your door in the morning.
+We offer a quaint country setting with charming bed and breakfast cottages featuring full kitchens, jetted tubs, and our famous Southern breakfast delivered to your door in the morning.
 Enjoy relaxing on your porch with a glass of wine or take an evening stroll around our private lake.
 Unwind, relax, and refresh and wake up ready to continue your trip.
 Let us take care of you so you can enjoy the sites!

 Travel North to Natchez, “The Little Easy”

 Explore the historic city of Natchez, famous for Pilgrimage tours of beautiful historic homes.
 Once home to the most millionaires per capita in the United States, this city is full of rich history.

 Here are our recommendations for attractions that will make your Natchez experience once to remember:

 - Delta Music Museum – Appreciate Louisiana’s musical heritage and genres of music from the Mississippi Delta.
 The sounds of gospel and blues, jazz, bluegrass, country, and rock ‘n’ roll are preserved and celebrated here.

 - Under the Hill Saloon – Offering the best nightlife around, this saloon stop on the Mississippi River has been visited since the 19th Plan you trip so that you hit Natchez over the weekend so you can enjoy live music with your delicious food.